alfonso-cloud-eng/python-automation-gitlab-jenkins-ansible/README.md

 View output logs, access the link, enter admin and password

+Admin jenkins left menu
+Plugins
+Available plugins
-Install pipeline plugin
+Install "pipeline" plugin
-Pipeline
-Pipeline job
+Wait
+Go to home
 create job
+select pipeline
-paste jenkinsfile
+paste jenkinsfile in script
 substitute webhook in the file (with "")
 Save
-Build now
+Build now in the left
 Give it a couple of minutes.